-In addition, the SPC often conducts public meetings throughout the state during the development of large scale

-Flyer Developed for Second Round of Workshops on LRTP Update plans or projects such as the STIP or the LRTP.
+In addition, the TAC/SPC often conducts public meetings throughout the state during the development of large scale plans or projects such as the STIP or the LRTP.
+More public meetings allow for the SPC and its subcommittee's to closely review agenda items up for approval and gathered public input.
+Subcommittees, such as the TAC, generally operate a more flexible location schedule in an attempt to provide public input opportunities at less represented locations (e.g., rural or coastal).
 All meetings of the SPC and its subcommittees are posted in advance of a meeting, are open to the public, and posted pursuant to the State of Rhode Island's Open Meetings Act.